-The MAG recommends that Alaska adopt a GHG emission reduction goal, by starting now to reduce GHG emissions, with reductions of 20% below 1990 GHG emissions levels by 2020, and 80% below 1990 levels by 2050.
+The TWG recommended the establishment of an aspirational GHG emission reduction goal with reductions of 20% below 1990 GHG emissions levels by 2020, and 80% below 1990 levels by 2050.
 The 2050 goal is consistent with the IPCC recommendation to keep atmospheric CO2 levels at 450 parts per million or lower to avoid major irreversible damage to the planet's ecosystems.
 In addition, Alaska should establish a baseline of emissions that will help measure progress toward these goals.
+By a small majority (8-6), the MAG agreed with the recommendation to establish an aspirational goal, with numeric values, but leaves the decision of actual values to the Sub-Cabinet.